MostafaMagdySe/Movie-Management/README.md

 ### preparing the project
 1- Open pom.xml file in your ide and let maven resolve and download all dependencies if needed.

-2- open application.properties and under spring.mail.. put your gmail, and for password, you need to search how to get app password for your gmail and put it there.
+2- open application.properties and under spring.mail.. put your gmail, and for password, you need to search how to get app password for your gmail and put it there. to make it easier, sample email and app password were provided

-3- also, you have to get api key to use th OmdbApi .. after that, in application.properties.. put you ke under omdb.key="your Api key"
+3- also, you have to get api key to use th OmdbApi .. after that, in application.properties.. put your key under omdb.key="your Api key" .. and to make it easier.. a ke was provided so you can get started quickly!

 3- Now you are ready to run the project and also make sure that Postgres is running.